3BenLee/Algorithm-cli/ReadMe.md

 ## Usage

-It's nice to keep all of the coding challenges you solve in one directory for easy reference.
-I recommend that users create a directory and repository.
-Give it any name you like.
+When you want to create a new boilerplate inside of your parent directory to solve a new challenge simply run the `create-algo` command from your desired location inside your parent directory.
+You will then be prompted to chose Javascript or Typescript and whether or not to initialize git.
+If you are creating this directory as a stand alone directory then you may want to chose yes to initialize.
+If this is a subdirectory then I always choose no because the parent directory is the initialized repo and that's where we are now housing this new child directory.

-Then install `create-algo` in the newly crated directory as a dependency.
+If you want to use Typescript you have two choices, you can either initially run `create-algo typescript --install` or you can just run `create-algo` and then run `npm install` after selecting through the prompts.
+Either way the Typescript dependencies will be installed.

-When you want to create a new boilerplate inside of your directory to solve a challenge simply run the `create-algo` command from your desired location inside your directory.
-You will then be prompted to chose and Javascript or Typescript and whether or not to initialize git.
-Simply choose using the arrow keys and press enter.
+Your boilerplate consisting of a `package.json`, a `src` folder with an index file for your code, and a `.gitignore` will be installed in the directory of your choosing.

-If you want to use typescript you have two choices, you can either initially run `create-algo typescript --install` or you can just run `create-algo` and then run `npm install` after selecting through the prompts.
+The `package.json` is bare bones and just provides you with the ability to run `test-algo` in the terminal to test your solution.

-Your boilerplate consisting of a package.json and a src folder with an index file will be installed in the directory of your choosing.
+The `.gitignore` initially contains the `node_modules`, which we don't need to push to our repo.
+You can add any other files here if you need to later on.

-The package.json is bare bones and just provides you with the ability to run `test-algo` in the terminal to test your solution.
 Enjoy and happy coding!

 ## Contributing